Demographics of Ferizaj: Refugee families

 Along with the violent displacements of Albanians from Serbia (Sandžak or Niš) after the Berlin Congress in 1878, a large number of people were placed in Ferizaj.
 They were known as Muhaxhirs.
 The most well-known family leaders were Abdullah Musliu-Petrovic who was the Head of Ferizaj in 1946, Ahmet Qunglla, Ahmet Svarqa, Avdyl Rexhepi, Avdyl Qerimi, Emin Islami, Fetah Hasani, Hajdin Petrovci, etc.

 Gorani families

-This family came to Ferizaj from villages around Dragaš, which were known for their professionals which included handcrafts, cooks, and confectionery makers.
+This family came to Ferizaj from villages around Dragash, which were known for their professionals which included handcrafts, cooks, and confectionery makers.
 Heads of Gorani families were: Adem Limani, Beqir Mehmeti, Berzat Osmani, Daut Sadiku, Ejup Limani, Elez Rexhepi, etc.

 Serbian and Montenegrin families

 A big number of Serbians came to Ferizaj including merchants and craftsmen.
 They came from different parts of Kosovo.
 Serbians and Montenegrins arrived between the two World Wars and settled in all of Serbias areas.
 The first family heads were: Duša Llukič, Marko Gjorgje Nikolič, Sava Vitković, etc.